DEVANG-2021/HepaScan-AI---Liver-Tumor-Detection-Using-Deep-Learning/README.md

 # HepaScan AI - Liver-Tumor-Detection-Using-Deep-Learning
 This repository contains the source code and documentation for the Liver Tumor Detection project.

-# Liver Tumor Detection Using Deep Learning

-## Capstone Project (Final Year BTech CSE)

-This repository contains the source code and documentation for the Liver Tumor Detection project, which was developed as a part of the final year Bachelor of Technology in Computer Science and Engineering (BTech CSE) capstone project.

 ### Project Overview

 The Liver Tumor Detection project aims to develop a user-friendly web application utilizing Deep Learning techniques for the detection and detection of liver tumors in medical images.
 The key features of the project include: